brunoarine/brunoarine/README.md

-### Hi, I'm Bruno 👋

 <img src="img/header.png">

-I'm a physicist by profession, a problem solver by nature, and crazy about software development.
+I'm a physicist by profession, a problem solver by nature, and crazy about data science and software development.

+### Currently

 🎓 Working on my Data Science nanodegree
 🌱 Currently learning Kotlin for Android as a side project